 NSW Health is responding to an outbreak of a novel coronavirus (COVID-19), first diagnosed in China in December 2019.
-Information about this new disease is available in our FAQs.
+Information about this new disease is available in our Frequently asked questions.

-We have implemented a range of measures to promptly identify cases of novel coronavirus infection and prevent transmission in NSW.
+We have implemented a range of measures to promptly identify cases of COVID-19 infection and prevent transmission in NSW.

 We are confident these measures have led to the report of cases under investigation.

 We are working with NSW Ambulance to transfer anyone under investigation for COVID-19 safely, without risking transmission of infection to ambulance or other health care personnel.
 Similarly our hospitals are able to protect healthcare workers and other personnel, patients and visitors.

 A range of resources are available for the public and health professional.
 Alerts have been sent to general practitioners and emergency departments.
 Updated alerts will be continued to be distributed as required.

 Infection with COVID-19 is now notifiable under the NSW Public Health Act 2010, so doctors and pathology laboratories are required to notify NSW Health of all people suspected to have this infection.

 Should a person living in or visiting NSW be confirmed to have COVID-19 infection, NSW Health has procedures in place to identify people who have been in contact with the confirmed case.
 Those people will be monitored and managed to prevent any further spread of the infection, should they be found to also have COVID-19 infection.